deepakmahakale/kamal_wiki/_posts/2025-02-17-how-to-rollback-a-deployment-with-kamal.md

 layout: single
 title: How to rollback a deployment with Kamal?
 description: &description >
-  This article explains how to rollback a deployment with Kamal.
+  Learn how to rollback a deployment in Kamal using the kamal rollback command.
+  This guide covers finding the right version, executing the rollback, and verifying successful rollback.
+  Ensure your Rails app stays stable - read more!
 excerpt: *description
 date: 2025-02-17
 tags: